callmeumair/E-Commerce/README.md

-# ETHEReact - Decentralized E-Commerce Platform
+# Ecom - Decentralized E-Commerce Platform

-ETHEReact is a full-stack decentralized e-commerce application built on the Ethereum blockchain.
+Ecom is a full-stack decentralized e-commerce application built on the Ethereum blockchain.
 It demonstrates how to create a decentralized marketplace without relying on traditional databases.

 ## Features